Raylend/agnprocesses/README.md

 make install
 ```

 4. Compiled libraries are currently placed at `./bin/shared`.
 You must define LD_LIBRARY_PATH environment variable to use them.
-This may be done in `~/.bashrc` or in other kind of startup script (e.g. in venv activation script). (**TBD: install libs in /usr/local/lib or in user-specified location**)
+This may be done in `~/.bashrc` or in any other startup script (e.g. in venv activation script). (**TBD: install libs in /usr/local/lib or in user-specified location**)

 ```bash
 echo "